Von Erich family: Mike Von Erich

 Mike Von Erich was the fifth son of Fritz Von Erich.
-He was born Michael Brett Adkisson on March 2, 1964, in Dallas, Texas.
-Known as the "Inspirational Warrior".
+He was born Michael Brett Adkisson on March 2, 1964, in Dallas, Texas, and was later known as the "Inspirational Warrior".

 Mike replaced David in the feud the Von Erichs had with The Fabulous Freebirds following David's death.
 According to the DVD Heroes of World Class, Mike wanted to work for World Class as a cameraman and had no interest in being in the ring full-time.
-His only previous involvement on-screen was being involved in an angle where Ric Flair insulted him and wrestled him as a run-up, to what was planned, as David winning the NWA World Heavyweight Championship, but Fritz pressured him into the ring after David's death.
+His only previous appearance on-screen was being involved in an angle where Ric Flair insulted him and wrestled him as a run-up to what was planned as David winning the NWA World Heavyweight Championship, but Fritz pressured Mike into the ring after David's death.
+Kevin once stated that Mike suffered from the pressure of having to "be David" and to succeed on the same level as his older brothers.

-Mike was married on February 14, 1985, to Shani Danette Garza.
-Shortly after his wedding, he injured his shoulder on a tour of Israel and had surgery, leading to toxic shock syndrome.
+Mike was married on February 14, 1985, to Shani Danette Garza, but was divorced later that year.
+In 1985, he injured his shoulder on a tour of Israel and had surgery, leading to toxic shock syndrome, as there was an infection missed by the surgeons.
+He suffered some brain damage as a result of his illness and lost a great deal of weight.
+In 1986, he also suffered head injuries from a car accident in which his vehicle overturned after he lost control.

-He tried returning to wrestling after partial recovery, but retired for lack of strength.
-He took a fatal dose of tranquilizers on April 12, 1987, in Denton County, Texas.
+Mike tried returning to wrestling after partial recovery.
+He continued to compete despite lack of mental coordination and strength.
+After an arrest for DUI and marijuana possession, Mike took a fatal dose of tranquilizers and alcohol around April 12, 1987, in Denton County, Texas.
+He was missing for 4–5 days, with the date of death being set the Sunday after bailing out of jail.